ameedsayeh/Walkthrough/README.md

 AppTour Library for iOS Apps

 ## Status
-Basic functionality works, but still need more work.
+Basic functionality works, but still needs more work.